 Step 1: You’ll want to go to the Languages settings by navigating your way to Step 4 from the above guide.
 Click on the menu button on the right of the desired language, which, again, is represented by three stacked dots.

-Step 2: A pop-down will appear.
-You can select the first box to Display Google Chrome in this language.
+Step 2: A pop-down menu will appear.
+You can select the first box, the one next to the phrase Display Google Chrome in this language.

 The relaunch button will appear next to the language.
 You’ll want to relaunch Chrome to apply the new settings.